RicardoLuis0/ZJSON/README.md

 ## How to Use:

 Call `JSON.parse` with a string that contains JSON text, it will return either a `JsonElement` in case of success, or a `JsonError` in case of failure.
+Call `JsonElement::serialize` to generate JSON back from a `JsonElement`.

 ## Types:
 * [JsonError](ZJSON/JsonBase.zs) - NOT a Json Element.
 If `JSON.parse` return this, it means that the parsing failed, the error is in `JsonError.what`, it contains line number and some extra information.